Call for Applications

-The launch of the Award is the 19th of January and the deadline for proposal submission will be at the 2nd March, 2018.
+The launch of the Award was on 19th of January and the deadline for proposal submission closed on 2nd March, 2018.

 The awardee(s) will be invited to the ICPerMed Conference 2018 and will be given the opportunity to present their results during a plenary session to stakeholders interested in the area of PM.